ShamsArfeen/boltzmann_transport/README.md

 # Boltzmann-Transport

-An algorithm for evolving Boltzmann systems and extracting transport coefficients using Green-Kubo method.
+An algorithm for evolving Boltzmann systems and extracting transport coefficients using the Green-Kubo method.
 The codes are designed for near-equilibrium relativistic gases and support both homogeneous and spatially inhomogeneous (or local) systems, with CPU and CUDA implementations.